Koda-Pig/tetra-face/README.md

 - [x] update controller support
 - [ ] handle socket errors with a toast or something
 - [ ] make socket events typed.
 Type has been created, but not used yet.
+- [ ] add timeout for waiting for join room request response

 ---